Principality Building Society : Redemption Statement Request

 Just about to complete on a remortgage with Principality Building Society.
 We had a redemption statement a couple of weeks ago and completion statement today.
 In between the two I had another mortgage payment go out.
 As this amount paid wasn't on the redemption figure there is no allowance for it on the redemption statement.
 What happens with this payment, will it (or proportion of it) automatically be returned to me?

-When is the optimal time to contact Principality Building Society for a redemption statement?
+Can you chase Principality Building Society for my redemption statement?

 What is the difference between the process of requesting an initial redemption statement from Principality Building Society and a final redemption statement?